steaward/Chameleon/README.md

 It records each user action (and inaction) as a 'Frame' then plays back all frames sequentially.

+Hooks directly into pinvoke functionality.
+Playback does not require control of mouse or keyboard!

 #### Major list of to-dos:
 - Learn how to train the ML model.